daminals/ApologyVideoGenerator/README.md

 Despite the actual program being finished, there is more I'd like to do with it.
 Namely, upload it onto a simple website to allow anybody to generate their own apology videos

-Implement a Java GUI to make video generation significantly nicer

 Improve discord bot functionality-- Current method of operation engages in blocking, which is not ideal for a discord bot.

 In addition, there are more bugs than I would like in the program, and they cause it to crash every so often.
 These bugs are typically within writing videos to file, and mixing the audio

 # Installation

-In addition to requirements.txt, ffmpeg must be installed on your computer for this program to function
+For this to be functional, a virtualenv MUST be created in the python directory, with all of the requirements installed (requirements.txt).
+3.7.6 is the preferable python version.
+Ffmpeg must also be installed on your computer for this program to function

+Lastly, your VM arguments should be --module-path "/path/to/javafx/javafx-sdk-14.0.1/lib" --add-modules=javafx.base,javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.swing,javafx.web,javafx.swt with JavaFX installed.